Security-Onion-Solutions/securityonion-docs/soc-logs.rst

 SOC Logs
 ========

-If you need to see SOC auth logs, you can run the following:
+If you need to see :ref:`soc` auth logs, you can run the following:

 ::